MirsadZagrljaca/taskAC/fullstacktask/README.md

 - Sidebar is form of navigation on app, just follow it to explore all features
 - Naming should be pretty self explanatory, as well as routes on both backend and frontend.

+#### To start it you should

+- cd client && npm install && npm start && open browser on http://localhost:5000/
+- cd server && npm install && npm start && open browser on http://localhost:3000/

 #### Thank you for considering me.

 #### Enjoy!